ThinkLib/betamark.com/static/posts/mistakes-using-javascript-promises.md

 - - -

 The promise syntax immediately addresses the first problem, *difficult error handling*.
 The `then()` function lets us pass two callbacks to handle resolved promises, one for the fulfilled state (resolved successfully) and one for the rejected state (an error has occurred).
-As for the other two problems, we still fail to address them at times.
+As for the other two problems, we still fail to address them at times, even with the use of promises.

 ### Mistake 1: Not running asynchronous tasks in parallel